HEFAS at De Anza

 - DREAMER's Roadmap - help undocumented students find scholarship opportunities through a mobile app

-- e4fc (Educators for Fair Consideration)-empower undocumented young people to achieve their educational and career goals
+- Immigrants Rising (formerly e4fc - Educators for Fair Consideration) - empower undocumented young people to achieve their educational and career goals

 - Generation Progress - scholarships for undocumented students

 - My (Un)Documented Life - provide up-to-date information and resources to undocumented immigrants.
 They post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system, information on how to apply for DACA/Advanced Parole, news on DAPA, and much more

 - TheDream.US - support DREAMers’ college access and success through a scholarship to Partner Colleges that are committed to their success and advocacy for tuition and aid equity